thiagoarrais/lisp-in-c/README.md

 # lisp-in-c
-An LISP implementation in C
+A LISP implementation in C